Pug grooming schedule, This is the no-nonsense guide that every pug parent deserves: the Pug Grooming Schedule Cheat Sheet.

 Treats lots

-For motivation, use the entertaining but optional lick mat grooming apron baby voice.
+For motivation, use the entertaining but optional lick mat, grooming apron, and baby voice.

 But perfection isn’t the goal.
 Consistency is.